ovh/cds/docs/content/docs/concepts/worker-model/_index.md

 **Use case**: users can launch their own [hatchery]({{< relref "/docs/components/hatchery/_index.md" >}}).
 To use their worker models only with their hatchery, they have to set worker model as 'restricted'.

-## What's workers provisioning?

-A [hatchery]({{< relref "/docs/components/hatchery/_index.md" >}}) can start workers based on worker models with provisioning > 0.

-On 'restricted' worker models, users can set provisioning, as they launch CDS Workers on their infrastructure.

-Otherwise, provisioning is only editable by CDS Administrators.

-**Notice**: if you use [Service Requirement]({{< relref "/docs/concepts/requirement/requirement_service.md" >}}), you can't use provisioned workers.